How often do you change your sheets?

 Gives a whole new meaning to the term death bed.

-The stuff you’re leaving on your sheets leaves behind an all-you-can-eat buffet for dust mites to feast on.
+The stuff you’re leaving on your sheets goes behind an all-you-can-eat buffet for dust mites to feast on.
 These nasties are microscopic arachnids that make themselves at home in your bed.
 They love warm, moist surroundings like your sheets or the innards of your mattress and pillows.

 A 2015 poll by Yahoo of 1,187 people found that that 44 per cent of women said they wash their sheets and change their pillows once a week, 32 per cent said twice a month and 16 per cent said just once a month.